OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-charts.md

 ## Add and format a chart data table

-You can access the data table element of chart with the [`Chart.getDataTableOrNullObject`](/javascript/api/excel/excel.chart#getDataTableOrNullObject__) method.
-This method returns the `ChartDataTable` object, which has formatting properties such as `showLegendKey` and `showHorizontalBorder`.
+You can access the data table element of a chart with the [`Chart.getDataTableOrNullObject`](/javascript/api/excel/excel.chart#getDataTableOrNullObject__) method.
+This method returns the [`ChartDataTable`](/javascript/api/excel/excel.chartdatatable) object.
+The `ChartDataTable` object has boolean formatting properties such as `visible`, `showLegendKey`, and `showHorizontalBorder`.

 The `ChartDataTable.format` property returns the [`ChartDataTableFormat`](/javascript/api/excel/excel.chartdatatableformat) object, which allows you to further format and style the data table.
 The `ChartDataTableFormat` object offers `border`, `fill`, and `font` properties.

 The following code sample shows how to add a data table to a chart and then format that data table using the `ChartDataTable` and `ChartDataTableFormat` objects.